Gun violence in the United States: Statistics

 The police chief of Washington, DC attributes the 203 homicides in 2022 to an influx of guns from out-of-town, marking the first time in nearly 20 years that the nation's capital exceeded the 200 homicide threshold in consecutive years.
-According to information from the Metropolitan Police Department, the city last experienced such violence in 2002 and 2003, when it recorded 262 and 246 homicides, respectively.
-On a more upbeat note, he did acknowledge that property crime has decreased by 3% and violent crime has decreased by 7% overall since 2021.
+According to the Metropolitan Police Department, Washington last experienced such violence in 2002 and 2003, when it recorded 262 and 246 homicides, respectively.
+Property crime has decreased by 3% and violent crime decreased by 7% overall since 2021.

+2021

+In 2021, a little above 80% of all murders (20,958 out of 26,031) in the US involved a firearm— the highest percentage since at least 1968, the earliest year for which the CDC has online records.
+A little under 55% of all suicides (26,328 out of 48,183) in 2021 involved a gun, the highest percentage since 2001.

 History

 In the 19th century, gun violence played a role in civil disorder such as the Haymarket riot.
 Homicide rates in cities such as Philadelphia were significantly lower in the 19th century than in modern times.
-During the 1980s and early 1990s, homicide rates surged in cities across the United States (see graphs at right).
+During the 1980s and early 1990s, homicide rates surged in cities across the United States (see applicable graphs).
 Handgun homicides accounted for nearly all of the overall increase in the homicide rate, from 1985 to 1993, while homicide rates involving other weapons declined during that time frame.

 The rising trend in homicide rates during the 1980s and early 1990s was most pronounced among lower income and especially unemployed males.
-Youths and Hispanic and African American males in the U.S. were the most represented, with the injury and death rates tripling for black males aged 13 through 17 and doubling for black males aged 18 through 24.
-The rise in crack cocaine use in cities across the U.S. has been cited as a factor for increased gun violence among youths during this time period./ After 1993, however, gun violence in the United States began a period of dramatic decline.
+Youths and Hispanic and African American males in the U.S. were the most represented, with the injury and death rates tripling for black males aged 13 to 17 and doubling for black males aged 18 to 24.
+The rise in crack cocaine use in cities across the U.S. has been cited as a factor for increased gun violence among youths during this time period.
+After 1993, gun violence in the United States began a period of dramatic decline.